-Each chief of service shall designate a single alternate to represent him or her in the event of that person's absence and to vote on their behalf.
+Each chief of service shall designate a single physician or dentist alternate to represent them in the event of that person's absence and to vote on their behalf.
 That person must be designated, in writing, at the beginning of each medical staff year and reported to the Secretary of the medical board.